Pier 70

 Pier 70 Information:

-The 140,000 square foot Pier is located just north of the intersection of Alaskan Way and Clay Street, on Elliott Bay.
-Pier 70 was built in 1902 by Ainsworth & Dunn, two businessmen who helped shape Seattle's shipping industry.
-One of the largest docks on the waterfront, Pier 70 initially served sailing and steamer ships, such as the famous Blue Funnel Line, a fleet of large freighters that operated between Europe, the Orient and the Pacific Coast.
-In 1916, a spectacular fire destroyed the upper Pier and roof.
-Ainsworth & Dunn quickly rebuilt the dock.
+The 140,000 square foot Pier is located just north of the intersection of Alaskan Way and Clay Street on Elliott Bay.
+The Pier was built in 1902 by Ainsworth & Dunn, two businessmen who helped shape Seattle's shipping industry.
+As one of the largest docks on the waterfront, Pier 70 initially served sailing and steamer ships such as the Blue Funnel Line, a fleet of large freighters that operated between Europe, the Orient and the Pacific Coast.
+In 1916, a fire destroyed the upper Pier and roof and was subsequently rebuilt.

-During World War II, the Washington State Liquor Board used the Pier as a warehouse, and from 1946 to 1955, the US Coast Guard used the Pier as its Seattle base.
-In 1970, inspired by the metamorphosis of Ghirardelli Factory and Fisherman's Wharf in San Francisco, Ainsworth & Dunn converted the Pier for retail and restaurant use.
-Triad Development bought the Pier in 1995 and renovated it into its current use as office/retail space.
+During World War II, the Washington State Liquor Board used the Pier as a warehouse.
+From 1946 to 1955, the US Coast Guard used the Pier as their Seattle base.
+In 1970, inspired by the success of Ghirardelli Factory and Fisherman's Wharf in San Francisco, Ainsworth & Dunn converted the Pier for retail and restaurant uses.
+Triad Development purchased the Pier in 1995 and renovated it into 90,000 square feet of office space and 15,000 square feet of retail.

 Post-Filming Pictures

-Alaskan Way, East of Pier, Front, Front Sidewalk, North Side, South Side, South Sidewalk, West Side
+Alaskan Way, Front, North Side, Sidewalk, South Side, South Sidewalk, West Side

 Pre-Renovation Pictures